How to Care for your Newborn Photography Props

 5. Once the stain is removed, lay flat to dry.

-Machine wash cold on the gentle cycle.
+Machine wash cold on the gentle cycle with like colors.
 Lay flat or hang to dry.

 Again, we recommend washing by hand, but you can feel better about washing backdrops in the machine.
 However, DO NOT DRY IN THE DRYER.
 Drying in a machine can change the texture of your drop, so do so at your own risk!